Hiking with all senses along twenty Slow Trails in Carinthia

 You will also find the two new Slow Trails Faaker See and Wernberg in the Villach region.
 The one at Lake Faaker See leads through the idyllic nature reserve and conservation area on the edge of Drobollacher Moor.
 Hikers are accompanied by views of the turquoise blue Lake Faaker See and the Mittagskogel mountain, its striking shape reminding of a volcano.
 The trail takes you across natural paths in places to free lake accesses on the peninsula or in Faak am See itself.

-The new Slow Trail Wernberg also consists of natural paths in parts, leading from Wernberg Abbey and its attached agriculture and fishponds into an ornithologically interesting area – the Drauschleife.
+The Slow Trail Wernberg also consists of natural paths in parts, leading from Wernberg Abbey and its attached agriculture and fishponds into an ornithologically interesting area – the Drauschleife.
 This special part of Carinthia’s main river the Drau provides a precious habitat for nesting birds and also for migrating species.
 A hammock invites you to rest, before following the narrow path to the viewing platform and back.
 A good pair of binoculars will be most welcome on this tour in particular.

 Those who embark on a Slow Trail in Carinthia and immerse themselves in the experience of nature with all senses are rewarded with rich impressions that can indeed become addictive.